-- 6.1.1 Successful appraisal depends on the doctor and appraiser giving their contribution some thought beforehand.
-Both parties should give themselves enough time to produce/exchange and review all documents necessary for the appraisal meeting to take place. - 6.1.2 During the whole year the Doctor should be collecting and reflecting on the evidence which they want to be included in their appraisal folder. - 6.1.3 The doctor is to ensure that they have activated their electronic appraisal account.
+- 6.1.3 The doctor is to ensure that they have activated their electronic appraisal account.
 The doctor is to undertake their appraisal on the electronic system and submit their documentation online to their appraiser 2 weeks prior to the appraisal meeting. - 6.1.4 Doctors should ensure that they have an up to date record of the mandatory and statutory training that they have undertaken. - 6.1.5 From the list of approved appraisers, the appraisee should select an appraiser whom they would like to conduct their appraisal. - 6.1.6 Doctors who are subject to performance or capability/disciplinary procedures should continue to have an annual appraisal.
 This will be used to support the individual and identify any training or development needs. - 6.1.7 Types of supporting information that the doctor will be expected to provide and discuss at an appraisal are: - Continuing professional development - Quality improvement activity - Significant events - Feedback from colleagues - Feedback from patients (where applicable) - Review of complaints - Probity statement - Health statement - 6.1.8 The Trust has a responsibility to ensure that systems are in place to facilitate the collection of this data. - 6.1.9 To demonstrate reflective practice, the doctor is expected to keep a record of reflective practice.
-Reflection on any area of practice in the professional environment can be included but specifically: - reflection after complications - reflection after complaints - reflection after study leave or other learning situations - 6.1.10 The same kind of information (see 7.1.7 & 7.1.9) must also be included in the portfolio in relation to the doctor's private work if undertaken. - 6.1.11The electronic appraisal system will indicate where the evidence for each attribute can be appropriately uploaded. - 6.1.12The doctor should contact his chosen appraiser and agree a mutually convenient date and time for the appraisal meeting.
+Reflection on any area of practice in the professional environment can be included but specifically: - reflection after complications - reflection after complaints - reflection after study leave or other learning situations - 6.1.10 The same kind of information (see 6.1.7 & 6.1.9) must also be included in the portfolio in relation to the doctor's private work if undertaken.
+The Doctor must attach a multi organisation working form from each organisation that they have practicing privileges.
+(Appendix G) - 6.1.11The electronic appraisal system will indicate where the evidence for each attribute can be appropriately uploaded. - 6.1.12The doctor should contact his chosen appraiser and agree a mutually convenient date and time for the appraisal meeting. - 6.1.13 The doctor should inform their Head of Service of the name of the appraiser along with the date and time of their appraisal, at least three weeks in advance.
+Head of Service as an appraisee should inform the Service Directors, Service Directors to Clinical Chairs and Clinical Chairs to Medical Director.
+In services where there is no Clinical Chair, Service Director should directly relay this information to the medical director.
+This will allow the Head of Service/Line manager to write to the Appraiser and to the doctor if there are any issues which the Head of Service/Line manager wishes to be discussed at the Doctor's appraisal meeting. - 6.1.14 The Head of Service Report must be available to enable the appraisal discussion to take place.
+The Head of Service must send a copy of that letter to the doctor in good time, so that the doctor is prepared to respond to the points raised in the letter during his/her appraisal meeting.